 Nadia's perfect twelfth birthday is interrupted by shocking news marking the beginning of the Arab Spring — and the start of the civil war in Syria.
 In mere months, her home city becomes a war zone, and her family decides to flee... but before they can, Nadia is buried in the rubble after a bombing, and her family is forced to go without her.
 As Nadia attempts to follow them, she receives help from an elderly bookbinder and encounters others like her: people young and old who just want safety and peace.
 Author N. H. Senzi uses Nadia's memories to explore both the everyday lives of most Syrians before the war and the dangers of life in a country ruled by a dictator like Bashar al-Assad.

-12-year-old Sora is familiar with the tight restrictions of life within North Korea, a Communist dictatorship, in 1950 — and with the equally harsh expectations on girls.
+12-year-old Sora is familiar with the tight restrictions of life within North Korea, a Communist dictatorship, in 1950 – and with the equally harsh expectations on girls.
 Her mother makes it clear that her 8-year-old brother, Youngsoo, is far more important than Sora could ever be.
-When war breaks out, the family uses the chaos as an opportunity to escape to South Korea, over 300 miles away — but when Sora and Youngsoo are separated from their parents, she finds herself responsible for getting herself and her increasingly weak younger brother to safety.
+When war breaks out, the family decides to escape to South Korea, over 300 miles away — but when Sora and Youngsoo are separated from their parents, she finds herself responsible for getting herself and her increasingly weak younger brother to safety.
 Loosely based on the experiences of the author's mother, this wartime survival story is a poignant look at a girl struggling within the shackles of an totalitarian state and a culture that makes her feel less worthy than a boy.

 In June 1942, in the midst of World War II, 10-year-old Esther Rudomin and her family are arrested by Soviet authorities in Poland, accused of being capitalists and "enemies of the people."
 They are forced from their homes, into crowded cattle cars, and shipped to a forced labor camp in the bitter cold wastelands of Siberia.
 For the next five years, Esther and her family struggle to survive as they are forced to work as slave laborers in the mines under repressive Soviet overseers.
 Based on the real story of author Esther Hautzig's exile experience, this gripping story offers a harsh indictment of the inhumane Soviet regime alongside a moving exploration of the resiliency of the human spirit even in the bleakest of times.